 Elevators are available for the use of physically challenged and senior citizens ONLY.
 Rest room facilities are also available.
 Photography (even on cell phones) is strictly prohibited.

 9am to 1pm

 1.30pm to 4.30pm

 Places I visited in HAVELOCK:

 Govind Nagar Beach:

 Also known as Beach No. 3, this section of the Havelock coastline is about 3km from the jetty.
 It is sparsely dotted with resorts and restaurants and dive shops.
 The beach is made of white smooth sand.
 The beach is accessible through many resorts and if you have a keen eye you will spot paths that lead down to the beach from the highway.
-The mostly quiet beach is a good place to lounge on and swim in.
+The mostly quiet beach is a good place to lounge and swim.